 In complying with the Federal Campus Sex Crimes Prevention Act, the Brown University Department of Public Safety has established a procedure to advise local communities where current sex offender registration information, at which the person is employed or is a student at Brown University, may be obtained.
 The Brown University Department of Public Safety informs the campus community each academic year where they can find information on registered sex offenders.
-For more information, please visit the Rhode Island Sex Offender Registry, https://risp.ri.gov/safety/sexoffenders.php
+For more information, please visit the Rhode Island Sex Offender Registry.